 Misunderstanding the interaction between contracts and awards

-In some businesses, it is common to refer to a subset of employees as being “common law contract” employees.
+In some Australian businesses, it is common to refer to a subset of employees as being “common law contract” employees.
 This subset is treated as not having an award apply to them because they have a “common law contract”.

 All employees have an employment contract.
 Having a contract does not affect whether the employee is award covered, because it is not possible to contract out of award coverage.
 The only exception is that highly paid employees can be given a “high income guarantee”, which means that any award will not apply to them.

-Many businesses use contractors for some tasks without fully understanding the complex rule sets around using contractors.
+Many Australian businesses use contractors for some tasks without fully understanding the complex rule sets around using contractors.
 Fair Work has recently been targeting “sham” contracts and punishing businesses that misclassify workers as contractors when they are actually employees.